victronenergy/dbus-mqtt/README.md

 	Topic: W/e0ff50a097c0/vebus/257/Hub4/L1/AcPowerSetpoint
 	Payload: {"value": -200}

+Important: do not set the retain flag in write requests, because that would cause the request to be repeated each time the MQTT-service connects to the broker.

 The device instance (in this case 257) of a service usually depends on the communication port used the connect the device to the CCGX, so it is a good idea to check it before sending write requests.
 A nice way to do this is by subscribing to the broker using wildcards.
 For example:

-	W/e0ff50a097c0/vebus/+/Hub4/L1/AcPowerSetpoint
+	N/e0ff50a097c0/vebus/+/Hub4/L1/AcPowerSetpoint

-will get you the list of all registered Multis/Quattros (=vebus services) which have publish /Hub4/L1/AcPowerSetpoint D-Bus path.
+will get you the list of all registered Multis/Quattros (=vebus services) which have published /Hub4/L1/AcPowerSetpoint D-Bus path.
 You can pick the device instance from the topics in the list.

 Read requests